MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/unity-development-overview.md

 ### Porting

-If you have existing apps that you'd like to port over, the articles listed below are your next stop/
+If you have existing apps that you'd like to port over, the articles listed below are your next stop:

 * [HoloToolkit/MRTK to MRTK v2](mrtk-porting-guide.md)
 * [Porting guide for immersive apps](../porting-apps/porting-guides.md)